-The School of Nursing (SON), located at Stormont Vail Health in Topeka, offers a program of study leading to the Bachelor of Science in Nursing for those seeking initial preparation and for registered nurses (RNs) wanting to obtain a higher degree.
+The School of Nursing (SON), located at Stormont-Vail HealthCare in Topeka, offers a program of study leading to the Bachelor of Science in Nursing for those seeking initial preparation and for registered nurses (RNs) wanting to obtain a higher degree.
 The Graduate School of Nursing (GSON) offers a Master of Science in Nursing for advanced study in Nursing Education or Nursing Administration.

 The School of Professional and Graduate Studies (SPGS), with its educational goals directed to the needs of non-traditional students, offers educational programs in Overland Park, Topeka, Wichita, and other locations in Kansas and Missouri.
-It offers the Associate of Arts in Business, the Bachelor of Business Administration with majors available in Leadership, Management, and Strategic Communication, Bachelor of Science in Accounting, Bachelor of Science in Criminal Justice, Master of Arts in Organizational Leadership, Master of Business Administration, Master of Liberal Arts, and Master of Science in Sport Management degree programs.
+It offers the Bachelor of Business Administration with majors available in Leadership, Management, and Strategic Communication, Bachelor of Science in Accounting,

+Bachelor of Science in Criminal Justice, Master of Arts in Organizational Leadership, Master of Business Administration, Master of Liberal Arts, and Master of Science in Sport Management degree programs.

 The School of Education (SOE) offers 12 undergraduate licensure programs and five graduate education programs.
 SOE undergraduate programs are located at the Baldwin City campus where students receive a B.A. or B.S. degree with majors in education and their content area.
 Non-traditional students who have previously earned a degree may obtain licensure in their content area.
-SOE offers graduate degree programs in Overland Park, Topeka, Wichita, and other Kansas and Missouri locations.
-Graduate degree programs offered include the Master of Arts in Education, Master of Science in Special Education, Master of Science in School Leadership, Master of Science in Teaching, Doctorate of Education in PreK-12 Educational Leadership, and Doctorate of Education in Higher Educational Leadership.
+SOE graduate degree programs can be found in Overland Park, Topeka, Wichita, and other Kansas and Missouri locations.
+Graduate degree programs offered include the Master of Arts in Education, Master of Science in Special Education, Master of Science in School Leadership, Doctorate of Education in PreK-12 Educational Leadership, and Doctorate of Education in Higher Educational Leadership.